Ph.D., English, The University of Texas at Austin, 2005.

 Digital Tools For Literary Analysis

-I am currently an Associate Professor in the English Department at Hofstra University.
-I teach several courses on Shakespeare and British Literature, as well as “Ways of Reading,” a course on methods for literary analysis, and special topics courses for undergraduates and graduate students in the MA/MFA program.
+As an Associate Professor in the English Department at Hofstra, I teach courses on Shakespeare and British Literature, as well as “Ways of Reading,” a course on methods for literary analysis, and special topics courses for undergraduates and graduate students in the MA/MFA program.
 I joined the faculty in the Fall semester 2006.
 Prior to that year, I worked for the University Extension Program at the University of Texas at Austin, and before that, I was a doctoral student at the same institution.
 I earned my Ph.D in English Literature in 2005, just seven taco-filled years after earning a Master of Arts in English at The Ohio State University.

 The image above is from Three speeches, being such speeches as the like were never spoken in the city (1642), Wing (2nd ed.) / T1118; Thomason / E.240.